Sunak says UK is a welcoming country after Braverman’s migrant ‘invasion’ claim

 The Prime Minister’s official spokesman suggested Ms Braverman was seeking to “express the sheer scale of the challenge” at hand.

-Ms Braverman’s Home Office colleague, Immigration Minter Robert Jenrick, warned against demonising people seeking to come to the UK and stressed the importance of choosing words carefully.
+Ms Braverman’s Home Office colleague, Immigration Minister Robert Jenrick, warned against demonising people seeking to come to the UK and stressed the importance of choosing words carefully.

 It is understood that Ms Braverman’s comment to MPs – that “the British people deserve to know which party is serious about stopping the invasion on our southern coast, and which party is not” – had not been cleared with No 10.

-On Tuesday, Kent Police said counter-terrorism experts were leading the investigation into the petrol bomb attack in Dover on Sunday, which detectives believe was sparked by “some form of hate filled grievance”.
+On Tuesday, counter-terrorism police took over the investigation into the petrol bomb attack in Dover, Kent, on Sunday, which detectives believe was sparked by “some form of hate filled grievance”.

 Andrew Leak, 66, from High Wycombe in Buckinghamshire, is believed to have killed himself after throwing two or three “crude” incendiary devices.